-Most of my awesome 5-star online reviews, as I shared before, are not just about my property but also reviewing me of how good of a host I am.
-That would definitely stand out in a sea of boring vacation rentals.
+Most of my excellent 5-star online reviews, as I shared before, are not just about my property but also reviewing me of how good of a host I am.
+That would stand out in a sea of boring vacation rentals.

-Here are some good questions to ask yourself:
+Here are some right questions to ask yourself:

 - When things break down (something always does), are you handy to fix it yourself?
 Or have the network and enough funds to pay someone to fix it right away?

 - If your staff quits unnoticed, are you prepared to roll down your sleeves to do their job while you get a replacement?